vlsi/MPS/readme.txt

 Thank you for downloading JetBrains MPS!

 CONTENTS
 	bin/                startup files
 	Contents/           configuration directory for Mac OS X (in Mac Os X distributions only) core/               core languages
 	lib/                libraries
 	license/            license files
 	platform/           platform languages
 	plugin/             MPS plugin for IntelliJ IDEA
 	plugins/            plugins for MPS
 	workbench/          workbench languages
-	about.txt    about software included in JetBrains MPS build.number file with information about current build mps.bat      bat-file for starting JetBrains MPS on Windows (may not be present for some distributions) mps.sh       sh-file for starting JetBrains MPS on Unix (may not be present for some distributions) samples.zip  sample projects
-	readme.txt   this file
+	about.txt           about software included in JetBrains MPS build.number        file with information about current build mps.bat             bat-file for starting JetBrains MPS on Windows (may not be present for some distributions) mps.sh              sh-file for starting JetBrains MPS on Unix (may not be present for some distributions) readme.txt          this file
+	releaseNotes.txt    MPS 1.5 release notes
+	samples.zip         sample projects

 SYSTEM REQUIREMENTS
     To run JetBrains MPS you need JDK 5.0 or JDK 6.0.